Noba1anc3/EN_News/README.md

+## 2020.11.20

+### Airbnb was like a family, until the layoffs started

+​		In many ways, Airbnb was the ideal example of a commitment culture company.
+Along the way to a $31 billion valuation, Airbnb built a reputation for the **earnest** idealism.
+Chesky spoke frequently of **trustworthiness**, authenticity and a desire to build a business that valued principles and people over the short-termism of Wall Street.

+​		So in March, when the coronavirus **hurtled** in, the **rupturing** of the "Airfam" was painful.
+Airbnb, which had been `on track` to go public this year, suddenly faced an **avalanche** of travel cancellations.
+Revenue evaporated.
+Weeks later, Chesky announced the **layoffs** and scaled back the company's ambitions.

+​		From the outside, Airbnb's commitment culture appeared intact.
+But more than a dozen current and former Airbnb employees said in interviews that they had experienced a sudden **disillusionment** when the carefully crafted corporate idealism cracked.

+### Alibaba Singles' Day ends strongly as Beijing crackdown looms

+​		Alibaba has been benefiting after the pandemic forced Chinese consumers to accelerate their shift to e-commerce.
+Homebound consumers turned grocery delivery into the industry's hottest arena.
+Domestic travel is accelerating, **propping** up Alibaba businesses such as Fliggy, while a raft of new smartphones launched during the quarter is expected to **tap** pent-up demand for electronics.

+## 2020.11.19

+### Does our tech match past sci-fi marvels

+​		**Androids** that convincing might not yet walk among us, but they certainly exist, **albeit** in a more **benevolent** form.
+At the Kodaiji Buddhist temple in Kyoto, Japan, **enlightenment** seekers can enjoy sermons **preached** by Mindar, a robot speaking as Kannon Bodhisattva, the Buddhist **deity** of mercy.

+## 2020.11.18

 ### IMAX bets on China cinema rebound, adding screens with Wanda

 ​		Imax China shares climbed `by a record` 16% Wednesday in Hong Kong after Goldman Sachs said the parent was `well-positioned` for a recovery and was less `vulnerable to` competition from `streaming services`.